willymcallister/willymcallister.github.io/_articles/linearity.md

 #### Tripler
 {:.no_toc}

-As a specific example, let's invent a "tripler" and ask the question, **"Is a tripler linear?"**
+As a specific example, let's invent a "tripler" and ask,

+**Is a tripler linear?**

 A tripler is described in functional notation like this,